 Batch chilling uses a chill room with rails or walking beams as the processing area.
 All batch chilling is separated from each other to avoid air infiltration between cells in operation and cells out of operation.
 Each cell has a capacity of 2 hours' production.
 Batch chilling uses air as transport media.
-A uniform air distribution will keep the heat transfer coefficient high.
+A uniform air distribution, e.g. via socks with nozzles, will keep the heat transfer coefficient high.
 The combination of air velocity and air temperature determines the process time.

 The advantage of using the batch chilling process is that chilling and equalisation of carcasses take place in the same room.
-The process is simple to establish and the cells can be loaded either manually or automatically.
+The process is simple to establish and the cells could be loaded either manually or automatically.